|

 General Submission Guidelines

-When evaluating papers, the Editorial Board considers a number of criteria such as general interest, novelty, innovation, significance and advancement of the field of research.
+When evaluating papers, the Editorial Board considers a number of criteria such as novelty, innovation, significance, and advancement of the field of research.
+Specialist papers should have a motivating introduction that sets the work in context and can be understood by researchers outside the immediate specialism of the paper.
+(For Survey Articles, see the separate heading below.)

-The Editorial Board and/or Managing Editors will make an initial assessment of all papers against these criteria and typically send only those papers which, in their professional judgement are likely to meet expected standards for a full review.
+The Editorial Board and/or Section Editors will make an initial assessment of all papers against these criteria and typically send for a full review only those papers which, in their professional judgement, are likely to meet expected standards for the Bulletin.
 Preliminary expert opinions may be sought as part of this assessment step.

 For more information about submitting a paper to this journal, please see these guides:

-- Author guide which is available here, covers common practices in peer review as well as specific procedures and explanations of the EditFlow paper management system.
+• The BLMS Author Guide covers common practices in peer review as well as specific procedures and explanations of the EditFlow paper management system.

 Content published in the Bulletin is selected based on merit alone and irrespective of nationality, geographic location, ethnicity, political beliefs, race, or religion of the authors.
 Publication in the Bulletin of individual authors' work does not constitute endorsement by the London Mathematical Society of the policies or actions of any government or other agencies.